Sermon – Palm Sunday 2022

 Beloved in Christ,

 Similarly, our celebration of Easter begins with Great and Holy Friday.
 However, the service that is often well attended on Holy Friday is not “the end of the story.”
 Just as the joy of Palm Sunday begins with the raising of Lazarus from the dead, so it is with Christ’s Holy Resurrection.
 We begin on Great and Holy Friday with the sadness of what seems a great tragedy, but our worship concludes with the triumphant victory of Christ’s glorious Resurrection.
-There is no joy without suffering.
+Joy is experienced in overcoming suffering.
 And there is no resurrection without death.

 During Great and Holy Week, the Divine Grace of God and His merciful forgiveness is showered upon us on Holy Wednesday with the Sacrament of Holy Unction for the healing of soul and body.
 We are thankful that this year, we will be able to have many of you present in the church for the Sacrament of Healing.